Louie Louie: The Kingsmen (1963)

 Subsequent Kingsmen "Louie Louie" versions with either Lynn Easton or Dick Peterson as lead vocalist appeared on Live & Unreleased (recorded 1963, released 1992), Live at the Castle (recorded 1964, released 2011), Shindig!
 Presents Frat Party (VHS, recorded 1965, released 1991), 60s Dance Party (1982), California Cooler Presents Cooler Hits (recorded 1986, released 1987), The Louie Louie Collection (as the Mystery Band, 1994), Red, White & Rock (2002), Garage Sale (recorded 2002, released 2003), and My Music: '60s Pop, Rock & Soul (DVD, 2011).
 A solo version by Peterson was also included on the 1999 Circle of Friends, Volume 1 CD.

-On 9 November 1998, after a protracted lawsuit that lasted five years and cost $1.3 million, the Kingsmen were awarded ownership of all their recordings released on Wand Records from Gusto Records, including "Louie Louie".
+On November 9, 1998, after a protracted lawsuit that lasted five years and cost $1.3 million, the Kingsmen were awarded ownership of all their recordings released on Wand Records from Gusto Records, including "Louie Louie".
 They had not been paid royalties on the songs since the 1960s.

-When Jack Ely died on April 28, 2015, his son reported that "my father would say, 'We were initially just going to record the song as an instrumental, and at the last minute I decided I'd sing it.
+Jack Ely's death on April 28, 2015, was reported by news services, newspapers, and broadcast networks around the world.
+His son commented that "my father would say, 'We were initially just going to record the song as an instrumental, and at the last minute I decided I'd sing it.
 When it came time to do that, however, Ely discovered the sound engineer had raised the studio's only microphone several feet above his head.
 Then he placed Ely in the middle of his fellow musicians, all in an effort to create a better "live feel" for the recording.
 The result, Ely would say over the years, was that he had to stand on his toes, lean his head back and shout as loudly as he could just to be heard over the drums and guitars.

 When Mike Mitchell died on April 16, 2021, he was the only remaining member of the Kingsmen's original lineup who still performed with the band.
 His "Louie Louie" guitar break has been called "iconic", "blistering", and "one of the most famous guitar solos of all time".
 Guitar Player magazine noted, "Raw, lightning-fast, and loud, the solo's unbridled energy helped make the song a No. 2 pop hit, but also helped set the template for garage-rock – and later hard-rock – guitar."

-Citing it as “the only piece of pop music I can remember from my youth”, British writer Peter Ackroyd selected the Kingsmen's "Louie Louie", along with works by Beethoven, Bach, and Prokofiev as music selections on the BBC Radio 4 show, Desert Island Discs.
+Citing it as "the only piece of pop music I can remember from my youth", British writer Peter Ackroyd selected the Kingsmen's "Louie Louie", along with works by Beethoven, Bach, and Prokofiev as music selections on the BBC Radio 4 show, Desert Island Discs.
 British newspaper The Independent in 2015 declared it the "party anthem of the universe".
-Paste Magazine in 2018 said, "There is no other song as essential to the garage rock genre … and no one else made it nearly as notable as The Kingsmen did."
+Paste Magazine in 2018 said, "There is no other song as essential to the garage rock genre ... and no one else made it nearly as notable as The Kingsmen did."